learn-co-curriculum/programming-mindset-what-makes-an-effective-programmer/README.md

 soccer player, getting past the defense to score a goal is a problem, because there are people blocking you from kicking the ball into the net.
 If you're hungry, making a peanut butter and jelly sandwich is a problem, because you need to find the ingredients and assemble them in the correct order.
-Whether we call it a "play" on the soccer field or a "recipe" in the kitchen, essentially what you're doing is following a process to create _another_ process &mdash; a process that will solve the problem.
+Essentially, what you're doing is following a process that will solve the original problem, like a _play_ on the soccer field or a _recipe_ in the kitchen.
+But how do you develop _that_ process?
+How do you come up with the play or the recipe?

-Good programmers do this every time they start on a new bit of work.
-From adding a little updated feature to creating a brand-new project from scratch.
-Their process typically looks like:
+Good programmers do this every time they start on a new bit of work, from adding a little updated feature to creating a brand-new project from scratch.
+They use a problem-solving process to create code that solves the problem at hand.
+For example, they ask themselves questions like:

 * What is the problem I'm trying to solve?
 * What does the output look like?
 What is the end result I'm trying to build?